A “How To” Net Art & GIF Making Tutorial.

 Its no secret, you can find tons and tons of great historical images in the NYPL Digital Collections Archives.
 I made this series of GIF animations based on the inspiration from this old subway train image below.
 I love trains, especially NYC subway trains.
 I’m a bit bias as NYC subway Graffiti has inspired me from the get go, but here is the “how-to” process below on how I made this series of animations and net art works.

 The original image.
 I found it, I liked it, I was inspired and got to work. (tons of images here) I saved the image from the web.
 Don’t fret, you wont get sued!
 I don’t plan to do anything with this image other than inspire creativity and show you how we can breathe new creative life into our history.
 Let’s revive this image and bring it to life!
 The NYPL has done a great job of digitizing tons and tons of historical images.
 I feel a connection to NYC.
 My family is from NYC, Im from NYC, this is a part of me and I love that energy.
 I first opened the image in adobe photoshop and got busy!
 PS – if you don’t have access to photoshop other applications like https://photopea.com also work well for manipulation images!

 Using the rectangular marquee tool I simply removed the interior spaces from the windows of the train, making it transparent negative space.
-I then saved the image as a psd. file (for archival and re-use purposes) but mainly I saved the image as a PNG-24 – (file –> save for web – select – PNG-24) the PNG-24 image option allows for the negative areas to remain open so that if you layer the image over another image or animation you will be able to see through it.
+I then saved the image as a psd. file (for archival and re-use purposes) but mainly, I saved the image as a PNG-24 – (file –> save for web – select – PNG-24).
+The PNG-24 image option allows for the negative areas to remain transparent and open.
+This allows you to layer the image over another image or animation and you will be able to see through it.
 I do this on a regular basis with images that I like, I love to work on repurposing static images with an animation.
 Its a nice way to connect the past and the present.